-Parents are reminded that children may not transport or possess any prescription or over the counter medication, at any time.
-ALL MEDICATION, PRESCRIPTION OR OVER THE COUNTER MEDICATION MUST BE BROUGHT TO SCHOOL BY A PARENT.
-However, students may bring over the counter cough drops in their original package.
+Parents are reminded that children may not transport or possess any prescription or over-the-counter medication, at any time.
+ALL MEDICATION, PRESCRIPTION, OR OVER-THE-COUNTER MEDICATION MUST BE BROUGHT TO SCHOOL BY A PARENT.
+However, students may bring over-the-counter cough drops in their original package.
 They may not share cough drops or any other medication with other students.
 Any child, regardless of age, who brings or possesses medication or any drug-related paraphernalia to school, will be disciplined according to FCPS Regulation 2610.

-Outbreaks of head lice are common among children in schools and day care, affecting all social and economic groups.
+Outbreaks of head lice are common among children in schools and daycare, affecting all social and economic groups.

 According to the CDC, current evidence does not support classroom or school-wide screening for head lice to reduce the number of head lice infestations among school children.